rruuaanng/cpython/Doc/c-api/long.rst

    Check if the integer object *obj* is zero.

-   On success, return 1 if *obj* is zero, and 0 if it is a non-zero.
+   On success, return 1 if *obj* is zero, and 0 if it is non-zero.

    On failure, return -1 with an exception set.
 This function always succeeds if *obj* is a :c:type:`PyLongObject` or its subtype.